How do I get approval for my research or creative work to restart on campus?

 Research teams returning to campus are ultimately responsible for ensuring they have the necessary PPE required for safe operation and will need to detail how they will ensure this in the pandemic safety and preparedness research plan.

 Other types of PPE that individuals need as part of their pandemic safety and preparedness research plans may be procured using traditional supply chains/vendors.
-In addition, Enterprise Risk Management continues to coordinate with Procurement Services and Facilities Management & Campus Services (FMCS) to procure additional types of PPE (gloves, face shields, etc).
-Enterprise Risk Management (email@example.com) may be contacted to inquire about availability and procurement using an internal funds transfer.
+In addition, Enterprise Risk Management continues to coordinate with Procurement Services and Facilities Management & Campus Services (FMCS) to procure additional types of PPE (gloves, face shields, etc.).

 How will labs/facilities be cleaned?
 If I clean my facility myself who will provide cleaning supplies?

-In all circumstances, FMCS will continue an expanded cleaning regimen for common areas [LINK to an FAQ or FMCS detail page if available] and can facilitate the procurement of cleaning supplies.
-Through August 1, FMCS will cover the related expenses.
-After Aug.
-1, the lab or department may incur a charge for cleaning supplies.
+In all circumstances, FMCS will continue an expanded cleaning regimen for common areas and can facilitate the procurement of cleaning supplies.
+Through August 31, 2020, FMCS will cover the related expenses.
+After August 31, the lab or department may incur a charge for cleaning supplies.

 Do the new processes for returning research to CMU facilities apply to other campuses (Qatar, Rwanda, SV etc.)?